drfrostongithub/save-the-icecaps/README.md

 - I'm trying to use test unit JEST, and split by Render and Functionality
 - Some issues regarding the webform:
   - The validation didn't behave according to what I expected, if you wrong on the name form, all the form will give warning (it should be only name that give warning).
-  - Some code aren't DRY enough, setEmpty and setNull are considered repetitive, it should be only using case, since the state are set to null, and the form are set to empty.
+  - Some codes aren't DRY enough, setEmpty and setNull are considered repetitive, tried to use case, but it makes more complicated to read, I prefer readibility over clean on this one.
-  - There are some problems with Bootstrap Vue itself, so I was kinda switch between native and normal bootstrap to get what I expected on UI.
+  - There are some issue with Bootstrap Vue itself, so I was kinda switch between native and normal bootstrap to get what I expected on UI.
   - Test case maybe not enough (I'm only using test unit for now, not on e2e), I'm still new to this, but I kinda enjoy it.

 ### In the End (Yes it does matter)